idogrusoz/mern-project/README.md

 ## General info

 Kerpich is a social netwotrk where users create posts by adding and styling phrases.
 Users an follow each other and like the posts of other users.
+App is hosted at [kerpich.com](http://www.kerpich.com/)

 ## Screenshots